 In 2017, buyers paid an average of $35,082 per car, up 2.3 percent from a year earlier.

-Global auto sales in 2017 are expected to hit record 94.5 million vehicles, up 2.5% and fueled by continued strong demand in China, which is the largest market for auto sales.
+Global auto sales in 2017 are expected to hit a record 94.5 million vehicles, up 2.5%, and fueled by continued strong demand in China, which is the largest market for auto sales.

 As demand for metals rises among manufacturers, so does the push to improve rates for scrap recycling.